-There are no required textbooks for this class.
+There is no required textbook for this class.
 Instead, we will be reading and discussing seminal literature on the respective topics.
-Detailed information about the literature will be provided at the course site on Blackboard at least one week before the lecture.
+Detailed information about the literature will be available at the course site on Blackboard at least one week before the lecture.